Editor's Pick

 Women’s cricket has experienced an impressive transformation over the years, with increased viewership, sponsorships, and a growing fan base.
 One of the key figures in this revolution is India’s star batter and Royal Challengers Bengaluru (RCB) Women skipper, Smriti Mandhana.

 "From the time we started playing in terms even for the Indian team to having stadiums which were mostly empty to now filling out stadiums wherever we play as an Indian team or with RCB.
-I think it's just a good, brilliant thing to watch, and I think more importantly as cricketers or as sports people, sometimes people mis-conceptualize thinking that we as women want equal stuff, but all we need is equal respect.
-People know us, people appreciate us, and criticize us, which is great.
-I think people are caring about women's sport, they are watching it.
-So I think it's a journey and I just feel it," Mandhana said.
+I think it's just a good, brilliant thing to watch.
+And, as sports people, sometimes people mis conceptualise thinking that we want equal stuff, I just feel like what we definitely want is equal respect and in the last 5 years women in sport have seen that, people watch us, criticise us, they care about women sports which is great, I think its a journey and more investments of this sort, stakeholders making the right decisions is only paving the way forward for women's sports in India," Mandhana said at the launch of Sports-Forward Nation report, which has laid the roadmap for India to become a sporting country by 2047.

 Also Read: WATCH: Rohit Sharma's hilarious 'hobby' reveal at BCCI Naman Awards 2025